viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 6\.
 How many of the SNVs in the sampleid.mutect.vcf were judged to be somatic by MuTects's post detection filter?

 ### Look at the filtetred mutations in IGV
-You should now use IGV to visualize a few of the somatic variants.
+You should now use IGV to visualize a few of the somatic mutations.
 To make the visualization in IGV faster, please copy the data files to your local computer and run IGV there.
 In your local computer:
 ```
 scp username@rudy.biomedicine.gu.se:/path/to/your/cancer_dir/sampleid.mutect.somatic.vcf .
 scp username@rudy.biomedicine.gu.se:/path/to/your/cancer_dir/sampleid.normal.RG.realignedtogether.bam .